notpushkin/WakaFont/README.md

 3. Convert them to a format suitable for [potrace][pt] (and invert), then to SVG
 4. Use [FontCustom][fc] to make a webfont & preview page

+## Prerequisites

+* potrace
+* ImageMagick
+* FontCustom

+## Usage

+To make the font, run `./Shakefile.sh` and wait.
+If everything is OK, you'll get font, CSS and preview page in the `dist/` dir.
+If you just want to get PNGs or convert them to SVGs, you can run `python download.py` or `bash convert.sh`.

 ## License

 All files except for `radicals.json` are licensed under WTFPL2. `radicals.json` is a modified WaniKani API output (personal info removed) and is subject to its Terms of Use.